Nationals, Astros cancel workouts over virus testing delays - WHIZ News

 Miami Marlins manager Don Mattingly said players and staff were tested again Monday because of testing issues.

-AP Sports Writers Janie McCauley in Oakland, Andrew Seligman in Chicago, Stephen Hawkins in Arlington, Texas, Steve Megargee in Milwaukee, Charles Odum in Atlanta and Steve Wine in Miami contributed.
+AP Sports Writers Janie McCauley in Oakland, California; Andrew Seligman in Chicago; Stephen Hawkins in Arlington, Texas; Steve Megargee in Milwaukee; Rob Gillies in Toronto; Charles Odum in Atlanta; and Steven Wine in Miami contributed.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports